B: Tony bates

 It was in Rochester that Tony became aware of the attractions of professional wrestling.
 Father was now manager of the casino in Rochester, and on Friday nights Dale Martin Promotions put on a wrestling show with all their usual big names.
 Tony loved the noise, the lights and the excitement of those weekly shows and like thousands of others around the country became fixed to his weekly wrestling session.

 On leaving school at fifteen Tony began an electrical apprenticeship with the regional electricity board, and at about the same time joined a newly opened wrestling club in nearby Gillingham run by the old professional Bill Warner.
 Warner had a lot to teach the teenager and Tony was a fast learner, not just in the amateur style but also the professional style which he still watched every Friday night.
-Tony is seen in the photo on the right on the receiving end from Al Kitto with Bill Warner looking on.

 By now Tony was also a regular second at the Rochester Casino wrestling shows, giving him a splendid vantage point to pick up a few ideas from the leading professionals.
 He learned enough to challenge and injure the resident professional at one of the fairground wrestling booths visiting Kent.
 Luckily for the booth's owner Tony was on hand to step in and take the place of his no longer quite so invincible professional.